 Tracey is passionate about the health and wellbeing of our farming communities nationwide and works with the NCFH team to coordinate all health, wellbeing and safety programs including their award-winning Sustainable Farm Families™ program.
 This drives Tracey to promote all farm families and rural and regional communities to focus on improving their health.
 Tracey is also responsible for coordinating data and specific NCFH projects to ensure successful delivery and reporting of service strategies and objectives are achieved.

 Sally Cunningham is an environmental scientist with a strong interest in soils, waterway management and biodiversity on farms.
-She has worked for more than 20 years in community engagement around these issues and gained broad experience on farms across South West Victoria.
-In partnership with farmers, Landcare and industry groups, Sally has delivered significant government funded on-ground works programs as well as a wide range of skills and capacity building events and courses for farmers She enjoys working with farmers to bring about positive change for their enterprises, communities and the environment.
+She has worked for more than 20 years in community engagement around these issues and gained a broad experience on farms across South West Victoria.
+In partnership with farmers, Landcare and industry groups, Sally has delivered significant government-funded on-ground works programs as well as a wide range of skills and capacity-building events and courses for farmers She enjoys working with farmers to bring about positive change for their enterprises, communities and the environment.
 Sally has a Bachelor of Natural Resources (UNE) and Cert IV in Training and Assessment.
 She has worked on the NCFH Campfire and GearUp for Ag projects, prior to the current Building Farm Spirit (Flood Recovery) project.